 - You are denied credit for reasons that do not match your understanding of your financial position

-While no one – unfortunately – can completely prevent identity theft, you can minimize your risk by managing your personal information wisely and cautiously.
-The following tips will help you guard your personal information, documents, computer and contents and be vigilant in protecting yourself and identity.
+The following tips will help you minimize your risk, guard your personal information, documents, computer, and contents and be vigilant in protecting yourself and identity.

 Guard your personal information and documents